 What is a STEM Education Program and Why is it Important at the Secondary Level?

-- Help meet the significant demand for STEM teachers and mentors
+- Help meet the need for STEM teachers and mentors2

 - Instill an appreciation for engineering, biochemistry, computer science, robotics, cybersecurity and other STEM fields

 - Guide students toward STEM related professions - Help students become tomorrow’s leaders and innovators, skilled in medicine, technology and science.

 - Develop engaging lessons and projects related to science, technology, engineering and math.

 - Cultivate an attitude of discovery, exploration and ingenuity